srcagency/http-tell/README.md

 # http-tell

-A simple layer on top of `response.writeHead/write` that supports passing data from buffers, strings or pull-streams, encoding it as JSON or as is, and returns promises (bluebird) for when the piping is complete.
+A simple layer on top of `response.writeHead/write` that supports passing data from buffers, strings or pull-streams, encoding it as [ndjson](http://ndjson.org) or as is, and returns promises (bluebird) for when the piping is complete.

 ```js
 tell(response, {